sioXD/changePdf/README.md

-# PDFCrop
+# PDFChang

-This is an Software for cropping, renaming and deleting link for PDFs, made in Java.
+This is a Software for two things:

+first: cropping, renaming and deleting link for PDFs, made in Java.

+second: scraping PDF Documents and copying all the text in an .txt document.

 ## Folder Structure

-PDF_Datien - Original Files
+`src\IllustrationChanger` - Main Folder for the first task

+- `src\IllustrationChanger\PDF_Files` - all original PDF files (not cropped)

+- `src\IllustrationChanger\Cropped_Files` - all cropped files

+---

-Zugeschnittene_Datein - cropped Files
+`src\PdfToTxt` - cropped Files

+- `src\PdfToTxt\Pdf` - PDF files where the text should be extractet from

+- `src\PdfToTxt\Txt` - output txt files

+## Getting Startet

+- go to the `main` folder and run the projekt

+- _[OPTIONAL]_ : you can change the input and output folder inside the main

-## Javascrpt Code for common.js
+### Javascrpt Code for common.js (first task)

 you can find the commen.js on: on : <https://you-zitsu.fandom.com/wiki/User:______/common.js>   -on "_____" needs to be your username